 Spatial information is geographic and location-tagged information that’s collected using thousands of sources – think global positioning satellites, land surveying, laser mapping, smart phones and vehicles.

-Spatial systems is the study of the science and technology of 3D measurement, mapping and visualisation, focusing on the fundamental questions of where, what and when.
+Spatial systems is the study of the science and technology of measurement, mapping and visualisation of natural and built environments.
+We aim to answer questions of where, what and when.